 Why Choosing a Certified Local Technician Matters More Than Ever

-On a traditional washer, a competent independent technician with a parts manual can likely diagnose and fix most problems effectively.
+On a traditional washer, a competent independent technician with a parts manual can diagnose and fix most problems effectively.
 On a Samsung SmartThings-integrated refrigerator with a proprietary inverter compressor and cloud-connected diagnostics, the margin for error is much smaller — and the cost of a misdiagnosis much higher.

-At MY APPLIANCE Repair, our technicians are manufacturer-certified for the major smart appliance brands we service, and we maintain the diagnostic equipment required to interface with connected appliances properly.
+At MY APPLIANCE Repair, our technicians are manufacturer-certified for the major smart appliance brands we service across Connecticut.
+We maintain the diagnostic equipment required to interface properly with connected appliances, and we stay current with firmware and software service protocols as manufacturers push updates.
 Before we recommend a repair — or suggest replacement — we give you a complete picture of the cost, parts availability, and realistic remaining lifespan of your appliance.
-With smart appliances, that informed assessment is worth more than ever.

-Serving homeowners across Connecticut, we're here to make smart appliance repair straightforward and stress-free.
+With smart appliance repair, that informed assessment is worth more than ever.
+Serving homeowners across Connecticut, we're here to make the process straightforward and stress-free.
 Contact our team today to get started.